matomatical/AI-games/2021-rps360/lecture/slides.md

 * **Mixed strategy**: Allow *random solutions*, distributions over actions.

-* **Nash equilibrium/Minimax principle**[^1]:
+* **Minimax principle**:
-  Choose the strategy that minimises the loss the opponent can cause; choose the best strategy assuming they also play optimally.
+  Choose the strategy that minimises the maximum harm the opponent can cause.

-[^1]: The concept of Nash equilibrium is equivalent to the minimax principle for zero-sum games, but in the general case the two concepts differ.
+* **'Nash equilibrium'**:
+  For a zero-sum game, neither player benefits by individually deviating from such a strategy.

 ---